vmware/terraform-provider-vmc/website/docs/index.html.markdown

 Please use the navigation to the left to read about available data sources and resources.

-## Basic Configuration of the terraform-provider-vmc
+## Basic Configuration of the VMware Cloud on AWS Provider

-In order to use the terraform-provider-vmc you need to obtain the authentication token from the Cloud Service Provider by providing the org scoped API token.
+In order to use the VMware Cloud on AWS Provider you need to obtain the authentication token from the Cloud Service Provider by providing the org scoped API token.
-The Terraform provider client uses Cloud Service Provider CSP API to exchange this org scoped API token for user access token.
+The provider client uses Cloud Service Provider CSP API to exchange this org scoped API token for user access token.

 Note that in all of the examples you will need to update the `api_token` and `org_id` settings